 Other Types of Motivation

 While both intrinsic and extrinsic motivation are considered two of the main types of motivation, there are many others that motivate people.
-In fact, you might be motivated by one or more of the types of motivation, which include:
+For more information on the specific types of motivating drivers, check out my article on the top types of motivation.

 Frequently Asked Questions (FAQ)